Downtown Johnson City Revitalization

 - Some substantial projects have happened recently that are progressively boosting momentum downtown.

-Downtown Johnson City has seen tremendous revitalization efforts in the last few years and is currently on the cusp of becoming “the place to be” in the Johnson City area.
+Downtown Johnson City has seen tremendous revitalization efforts in the last few years and is “the place to be” in Northeast Tennessee.

 Available Real Estate